 12385 Seminole Pratt Whitney Road, West Palm Beach 33412 (not a mailing address).
 The natural area is located on the south side of the Bee Line Highway (State Road 710) northwest of PGA Boulevard between the J.W.
 Corbett Wildlife Management Area and the North County General Aviation Airport.
 The parking lot for Hungryland Slough is located on Seminole Pratt Whitney Rd approximately 3 miles north of Northlake Blvd.
 Take Seminole Pratt Whitney Road just past the entrance to Corbett Wildlife Management Area, turn right and the entrance to the site is 1/4 mile down on the north side of the road.

 Public Use Facilities:

 The site contains eight native biological communities: mesic flatwoods, hydric flatwoods, strand swamp, dome swamp, hydric hammock, xeric hammock, wet prairie, and depression marsh.
 Extensive restoration activities over a period of years included removal of 38 miles of dirt roads, 12 miles of canals, 3.4 miles of perimeter berm and ditch, and replacement or repair of 10 culverts; removal of invasive nonnative vegetation; and raising the elevation of the site 1.6 feet to reestablish historic seasonal water levels.
-The Ocean to Lake Trail segment of the Florida Trail passes along the eastern border and through the southern portion of the site.
+A portion of the Ocean to Lake Hiking Trail, part of the Florida Trail passes along the eastern border and through the southern portion of the site.
 The natural area is part of the Northeast Everglades Natural Area.